 Best Time of Year for Traveling to Aruba

-The weather from January to March is great for a winter escape, but hotels and lodging area prices are very high.
+The weather from January to March is great for a winter escape, but hotel and lodging area prices are very high.
 If you’re a budget traveler, prices are the cheapest in September and October, but the weather is extremely hot.

 Where to Stay in Aruba